yingwang-chn/competitive-analysis/README.md

 # competitive-analysis
-A competitive analysis of Xianyu and Xiaohongshu
+A competitive analysis of Xianyu and Xiaohongshu.